WHAT IS TNR?

 The cats are neutered or spayed by a veterinarian.
 These surgeries are sometimes called “fixing” or “altering” a cat.
 The left ear is “tipped” to identify the cat as fixed.
 “Tipped” means that a tiny part of the ear's tip is snipped to indicate that the cat has been altered.
 This procedure is performed while the cat is under anesthesia.
 Ear-tipping is a universal identifier of a sterilized homeless outdoor cat and helps those who are trapping cats to know that the spay/neuter has already been completed, thus avoiding subjecting the cat to a needless trapping and a second unnecessary surgical experience.

 The cats are returned to their original location where caregivers may continue to provide food and water.

 ● Ends the breeding cycle and stabilizes cat populations

 ● More effective and less expensive than extermination

 ● Eliminates or minimizes annoying behaviors such as spraying, yowling and fighting

 ● Helps end the suffering of unwanted, homeless cats

-● Reduces euthanasia due to the number of cats and kittens flooding the already overburdened shelters
+● Reduces euthanasia by decreasing the number of homeless kittens born on the streets and turned into the shelters

 For more information, please contact